bluesNbrews/computerSystems/README.md

 ### twosComp.c

 Convert a byte or two nibbles from user input to the one's complement and the two's complement for that input.

+### validateIP.c

+Check the validity of user defined IP address.